Methanol Solvent Product Description

 Key Features

-- Low Toxicity: While methanol is toxic if ingested, it is less harmful than many other organic solvents when handled properly.
+- Low Toxicity: While methanol is toxic, it is less harmful than many other organic solvents when handled properly.